-***Before Continuing on this page, it is recommended that you read
+***Before Continuing on this page, it is recommended that you read the Masaru Emoto page, and watch this video***

 If you're anything like me, you're very skeptical of Masaru Emoto's